herculesinc/nova.pg-dao/bin/README.md

 // sync changes with the database await session.close('commit');
 ```
-You can delete models that were retrieved with the `forUpdate` parameter set to true, or models that have been created during the same session.
-If you create and then delete a model, before syncing the state with the database, the actions will cancel out and no queries will be sent to the database.
+You can delete models that were retrieved with the `forUpdate` parameter set to true and models that have been created during the same session.
+If you create and then delete a model, before syncing the state with the database, the actions will cancel out and no commands will be sent to the database.

+Note: deleting models deletes them from the database permanently.

 #### Syncing model changes
 All model changes will be either committed to the database or rolled back upon session close like so:
-* `Session.close('commit')` - will sync all pending changes with the database, and commit the session transaction.
+* `Session.close('commit')` - will sync all pending changes with the database and commit session transaction.
 * `Session.close('rollback`) - will rollback any changes that were synced with the database during the session.

 You can also sync model changes with the database before the session close by using `Session.flush()` method like so:
 ```TypeScript
 await session.flush();
 ```
 Calling `Session.flush()` will write out any pending model changes to the database, but will not close the session.
-Keep in mind, that if close the session with `rollback` parameter, flushed changes will be rolled-back as well.
+Keep in mind, that if you close the session with `rollback` parameter, flushed changes will be rolled-back as well.

 #### Checking model state
 It is possible to check the state of a specific model using the following methods: